Gesso Paintings:

 In 2014, Miriam Loellmann discovered the concrete cubes, which led two years later to the creation of the first Concrete Cubes Table — consisting of 289 loose concrete cubes placed on the leather surface of the steel table.
 Each cube is unique and interchangeable, forming an irregular, stone-like tabletop that offers a rich tactile experience.

 In 2021, after years of refinement, she finally achieved the finish and tactile quality she had long envisioned.
 Returning to the concept with new precision, she introduces color as a new layer of expression.
-Each Concrete Cube Table is individually handcrafted by the artist in her studio in Rio de Janeiro — making every piece one-of-a-kind.
+Each Concrete Cube Table is individually handcrafted by the artist in her studio in Rio de Janeiro — produced in a single size and a limited edition of 10 per color, making every piece one of a kind.

 Concrete Cubes Table, 2021